scrollmapper/bible_databases_deuterocanonical/sources/en/1-hermas/1-hermas.md

 **[4:5]** And behold somewhat like a voice answered me; Doubt not, Hermas.
 Wherefore I began to think, and say within myself, why should I doubt, seeing I am thus settled by the Lord, and have seen such glorious things?

 **[4:6]** I had gone but a little farther, brethren, when behold I saw a dust rise up to heaven.
-I began to say within myself, is there a drove of cattle coming, that rises such a dust?
+I began to say within myself, Is there a drove of cattle coming, that rises such a dust?

 **[4:7]** It was about a furlong off from me.
 And behold I saw the dust rise more and more, insomuch that I began to suspect that there was somewhat extraordinary in it.